-You want to know, when is labor gonna start, dammit?!
+You want to know, when is labor gonna start?

 If you haven’t taken a prenatal class yet- there is STILL time!

-Hilary is offering an online prenatal class.
+Hilary is offering an free online prenatal class.
 She has been an OB nurse since 2001 and is funny, down to Earth and will completely put your mind at ease about giving birth- natural or not.
-Check out her prenatal class here and use the code PC10 for 10% off 🙂
+Check out her prenatal class here.

 SIGNS OF LABOR: 1-4 WEEKS UP TO RIGHT BEFORE